funzeye/Phaser-Project-Template-Javascript/README.md

 Thankfully Visual Studio has recently added NPM and Grunt support to it's IDE and there is an NPM Phaser package.
 For the uninitiated NPM is like a Node version of Nuget.
 It's fully baked into VS 2015 but as we are using 2013 we will need to install a couple of extensions to get up and running.

+##Pre-Steps Visual Studio 2015
+Node, grunt and NPM ship as part of Visual Studio 2015 so no pre-steps are neccessasry!

-##Pre-Steps
+##Pre-Steps Visual Studio 2013
-We have to install Node and NPM.
+We have to install Node and NPM externally.
 There's no way around this.
 If we want to use NPM we need to have Node.
 Don't worry if you're not a command line wiz, we only have to run a couple of commands before returning to Visual Studio.

 1. Install Chocolatey - This is the easiest way to install Node on Windows (ref: http://www.johnpapa.net/get-up-and-running-with-node-and-visual-studio/)